data-provider/connector-react/README.md

 [![NPM downloads][npm-downloads-image]][npm-downloads-url] [![License][license-image]][license-url]

+# DEPRECATED

+This module has moved and is now available at @data-provider/react.
+Please update your dependencies as this version is no longer maintained an may contain bugs and security issues.

 ## Overview

 This package provides reactivity to [Data Provider][data-provider-url] using a React high order component.
 It also dispatchs automatically the read method of the Data Provider instances.